-A company owned by Contura Energy, which merged with Alpha Natural Resources in 2018, will pay about $50 million for coal assets in Pike and Letcher County now owned by the bankrupt Cambrian Holdings LLC.
+A West Virginia company will pay about $50 million for coal assets in Pike and Letcher County now owned by the bankrupt Cambrian Holdings LLC.

-Pristine Clean Energy LLC, a West Virginia company with the same address as Cambrian Coal in Sutton, W.Va., was the only bidder for the Premier Elkhorn properties owned by Cabrian.
+Pristine Clean Energy LLC, of Sutton, W.Va., was the only bidder for the Premier Elkhorn properties owned by Cabrian.
 A federal bankruptcy court judge approved the sales last week.

 Cambrian left Letcher County owing more than $5,000 in unmined coal taxes for 2018.